-OST 131, OST 148, OST 236, and OST 241 Prerequisite(s): Corequisite(s): None
+Prerequisite(s): OST 131, OST 148, OST 236, and OST 241

 This course introduces medical systems used to process information in the automated office.
 Topics include traditional and electronic information resources, storing and retrieving information, and the billing cycle.
 Upon completion, students should be able to use the computer accurately to schedule, bill, update, and make corrections.